flancia-coop/doc.anagora.org/social-coop-oc.md

         - Bonfire came up at our last meeting and we realized it was questions across multiple groups so we surfaced it for the OC.
         - Upcoming hackathon March 22 https://wiki.social.coop/wiki/March_2026_Hackathon I posted about it on loomio
 - Budget, discussion focus on stipends, working toward passage of the proposed 2026 budget
     - What is a stipend?
-It is an honorarium.
-It is *not*
+It is an optional gift, or an honorarium.
+It is *not* payment for contracted services.
+(It may affect your taxes.)
     - Reference:  OC/FWG: sensemaking post on Loomio
     - OC/FWG: Sense check post to Loomio about Social Coop budget for 2026 https://www.loomio.com/p/EYwd7onD/help-social-coop-make-sense-of-the-proposed-2026-budget-what-can-we-do-together-
     - Who decides the budget?
 We do!
 The Organizing Circle...
 The FWG proposes a budget to the OC.